hastexo/hastexo-xblock/README.md

       private_key:
         description: Training private key
         value: { get_attr: [ training_key, private_key ] }
     ```

+    If you generated a random password as described above, create an output as
+    follows:

+    ```
+      password:
+        description: Stack password
+        value: { get_resource: stack_password }
+    ```

     If you also provide a list of servers under an `reboot_on_resume` item, the